Leamington Spa fly issues

 Incident reporting

-WDC is also keen to identify any possible fly sources and understand more about any issues relating to odour or noise in the area.
+WDC is keen to identify any possible fly sources and understand more about any issues relating to odour or noise in the area.
 If you have any information, please contact WDC via its website https://www.warwickdc.gov.uk/info/20501/pollution or by emailing Pollution@warwickdc.gov.uk

 We will continue to investigate all reports received and encourage you to provide as much detail as possible - for example, the approximate number of flies that are impacting you and any photographs.